 - What do you respect in a manager?

-Your sales executives will work closely with your sales managers and other more senior profiles, so it’s extremely important that you get an understanding of how they’re going to interact with those people and build rapport.
+Your sales executives will work closely with your sales managers and other more senior profiles, so you must get an understanding of how they’re going to interact with those people and build rapport.

 - Why have you chosen this role instead of an alternative?

-Your sales executives might have a few options open to them – and so you’ll want to understand exactly what it is about your role that excites them!
+Your sales executives might have a few options open to them – so you’ll want to understand exactly what excites them about your role!
 This is a great question because it also gives you a good indication as to whether or not your candidate has prepared properly.